sky-shift/skyshift/docs/source/slurm_support/quickstart/slurm_quickstart.rst

 .. note::

   If SkyShift is relaunched, it will automatically discover and attempt to attach all clusters defined in the configuration file.
 To prevent a cluster from being reattached, it will have to be removed from the configuration file.

-After detaching, you can verify the status of the remaining clusters with **skyctl get clusters** to see the updated list.
+After detaching, you can verify the status of the remaining clusters with :code:`skyctl get clusters` to see the updated list.

 Now that you're equipped with the basics of managing clusters and jobs in SkyShift using Slurm,